mitchgavan/mitchgavan.github.io/_posts/2019-02-24-react-serverless-shop.md

 };
 {% endhighlight %}

 This will look familiar to you if you've ever written a Lambda function with Node.js before.
 On line 1 we are initializing the Stripe library with our secret key.
-Note that this is a test key, you can find your secret key in your Stripe dashboard.
+Note that you will need to replace this dummy key with your secret key, which you can find in your Stripe dashboard.
 We're using the `require` syntax here, as Node.js support for `import` syntax is still experimental.
 Inside the `handler` method we're first checking if the request is a `POST` request method, and returning a 405 error if it is not.

 Then we parse the body content, and check to see if the required data has been provided.
 Along with a simple check that the amount is a positive value.
 If not we return a 400 error.